- Take 5, relax and enjoy a read...

 Posted by on

 You’re spoilt for choice for local walks in Blenheim and the Marlborough Region so pack your trainers or hiking boots.
-We often get asked about free things to do in Blenheim, so love to recommend the easy hidden trails on our doorstep or scenic hikes through the hills in the surrounding countryside.
+We often get asked about free things to do in Blenheim, so love to recommend the easy hidden trails on our doorstep or scenic hikes through the hills in the surrounding countryside whilst you're staying with us in our Blenheim motel

 Pollard Park is a short stroll from the hotel and a must for rose lovers.
 A large, wooded park, it features a lovely stream, criss-crossed by bridges, well-tended gardens and best of all for the kids, a playground, including a fenced-in space for the little ones!
 An ideal picnic spot and a picturesque place to spend a few hours, this is one of the most family-friendly walks in Blenheim.
 Take some bread as the ducks are plentiful and hungry.